DHLab-nl/Detecting-Smell-Experiences-in-Novels/README.md

 # 0_embeddings/

-Retrieve the 500 google news entries closest to 'smell', investing the vocabulary of smell
+Retrieve the 500 google news entries closest to 'smell', investigating the vocabulary of smell

     $ python3 embeddings.py smell 500